MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/reference/xrm-webapi.md

-Provides properties and methods to use Web API to create and manage records and execute Web API actions and functions in Customer Engagement.
+Provides properties and methods to use Web API to create and manage records and execute Web API actions and functions in model-driven apps.

 ## Properties